rpmuller/ePubs/WesternPhilosophy.md

 WESTERN PHILOSOPHICAL THOUGHT

-"There is no entity c such that '* is golden and mountainous' is true when * is c, but not otherwise/'
+"There is no entity c such that '* is golden and mountainous' is true when * is c, but not otherwise."

 With this definition the puzzle as to what is meant when we say "The golden mountain does not exist" disappears.